-- 1) Read all assigned materials associated with each module during each period assigned. - 2) Ask many questions, start and participate in discussions with me and other students.

-- 3) Be vigilant in keeping up with the course pace.
+- 4) Ask many questions, start and participate in discussions with me and other students. - 5) Be vigilant in keeping up with the course pace.
 It is finance and fairly quantitative.
-This is a very fast-paced course with a lot of material and continues to build on previous material. - 4) Pay close attention to and complete all assignments on-time.
-They will be extremely important for learning and understanding much of the material - 5) Do not complete assignments in the last minute haste makes waste and it will be obvious. - 6) Consult with the professor immediately when you need help.
+This is a very fast-paced course with a lot of material and continues to build on previous material. - 6) Pay close attention to and complete all assignments on-time.
+They will be extremely important for learning and understanding much of the material - 7) Do not complete assignments in the last minute haste makes waste and it will be obvious. - 8) Consult with the professor immediately when you need help.